 Whitchurch - Once a thriving town in North Shropshire - part 2 of 2.

-Thirty three and counting!
-This being 9th day of February 2026, that is how many shops are now remaining empty or about to close in Whitchurch town centre!
-But the worst news of all is that a major, long-established family store, and a major resource and destination for every home and business within twenty plus miles is that the emporium called Colour Supplies - or as many will remember it being called House Makers - is closing at the end of this month.
+But the worst news of all is that a major, long-established family store, and a major resource and destination for every home and business within twenty plus miles is that the emporium called Colour Supplies - or as many will remember it being named House Makers - is closing at the end of this month.
 Three generations of near-perfect retailing serving the local community - now gone!

-It has become out-gunned by the large multiples like B&M, Hughs & Gray, Tool Station, ScrewFix, et al, located on the edge of town and within walking distance from the town centre.
+It has become out-gunned by the large multiples like B&M, Hughs & Gray, Tool Station, ScrewFix, et al, located on the edge of town and some within walking distance from the town centre.
 Not forgetting the likes of Lidl and Aldi, local stores who may have their core business in food and produce, but do carry large stocks of home accessories, kitchen and bathroom items, electrical and plumbing goods, painting and decorating supplies.
 Hitherto the realm of the high street.

 But none of them carry stocks of gratitude, pleasantries, product knowledge and personal assistance, such as was found at local family businesses.
 They all have a singular purpose - their eyes on the bottom line at the expense of their customers.
 In American parlance - 'the fast buck.'